dbacc/analyticcenter/README.md

 # Analytic Center

 This python package is intended to be used for the computation of the analytic center of a strictly passive and stable discrete-time or continuous-time linear time-invariant system.
 One can choose between several solvers (Newton, steepest ascent).
-Note that this package is a proof-of-concept implementation.
-There is no guaranty for robustness or optimization of the code.
+Note that this package is research code and a proof-of-concept implementation.
+There is no guaranty for robustness or optimality of the code.
+Please cite this code, when using for your publication results.

 ## Installation
 The package can be installed by running

 `python setup.py install`

+after fulfilling the requirements listed in `setup.py`.

 Note that you need at least python version 3.5 to use this software.

-Alternatively, you can install the `conda` package by invoking `conda install -c dbankmann analyticcenter`
+Alternatively, you can install the `conda` package by invoking `conda install -c conda-forge -c dbankmann analyticcenter`